serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 As you may see in the last example, we can call the function `f` and return a function that takes another argument.
-So, yes, we can implement some kind of currying through this.
+It's definitely possible to implement some kind of currying through this.

 You can split the type signature of the function from its implementation.
 Unfortunately, unnamed parameters are not supported, but you can set them as `_`.